sharadcbs6/moviex/README.md

 - Search for movies by title, genre, or keyword
 - View a list of search results with basic movie information
 - Access detailed information about each movie, including synopsis, release date, cast, and crew
-- Watch movie trailers within the application
+- Watch movie  and  their trailers within the application
-- Save favorite movies for later viewing (requires user registration)

 ## Installation